michellelclement/meatblog/README.md

 Due to the navigation items changing depending on whether a user is signed in or not, a number of additional wireframes were needed to be created to show the difference.
 For example, when a user is not signed in to the site, they cannot view the ‘Add Recipe’ page and can see buttons in the main navigation for ‘Sign Up’ and ‘Sign In.’

-When a user has registered/signed into the site, these buttons are hidden and ‘Sign Out’ becomes visible, as does ‘Add a Recipe.
+When a user has registered/signed into the site, these buttons are hidden and ‘Sign Out’ becomes visible, as does ‘Add a Recipe'.

 [You can view all of the wireframes here](static/readme_docs/wireframes.pdf)